ac427/ex280/03-Control_access_to_resources.md

 ```

-# Lab; add user linda and create group qa-users and grand cluseterrole view to qa-users
+# Lab: add user linda and create group qa-users and grand cluseterrole view to qa-users

-# skipping the user creation
+#### skipping the user creation

 #### on first login
 ```